This Man’s Locked-In Syndrome Left Him Aware But Trapped in Coma-Like State

 With the blood supply compromised by that blockage, Richard had suffered a brain stem stroke.
 The stem, which connects the brain to the spinal cord, controls nearly all bodily functions.
 His heart was beating, but there was virtually nothing that Richard could voluntarily will his body to do.

-With Liliana by his side, doctors explained that Richard suffered from “locked-in syndrome,” meaning he was literally locked in his body.
+With Liliana by his side, doctors explained that Richard suffered from locked-in syndrome, meaning he was literally locked in his body.
+This rare neurological condition means that all of the voluntary muscles are paralyzed, except for the ones that control eye movements.

 They asked him questions: Blink once for yes, twice for no. It took extraordinary effort for Richard to get his eyes to work.